LazyGameDevZA/dodplayground/README.md

 Project setup should be relatively simple.
 Once the repository had been cloned simply restore all NuGet packages and issue a full build twice.
 Due to a slight oddity in how content is built within MonoGame there were some issues in having the common content copy correctly to the output directory.

+It's also advisable to install the MonoGame sdk as it takes care of installing the required C++ redistributables, but the most common content build issue that arises is remedied by installing the redistributable from [here](http://www.microsoft.com/en-NZ/download/details.aspx?id=30679).

 ## Running

 Each of the examples can be found under the "01 - Game" solution folder.
 There are 3 different samples: